Bloomington Public Adjuster

 Commercial Property Claims

-Small businesses, multi-family properties, and commercial real estate face unique claim challenges and higher loss thresholds.
+Bloomington small businesses, multi-family properties, and commercial real estate face unique claim challenges and higher loss thresholds.

 Commercial claims require detailed business interruption analysis, equipment valuation, and complex depreciation treatment, with carriers applying stricter standards and more aggressive scope reduction.
 We coordinate with commercial engineers and forensic accountants to establish business loss and replacement costs, navigating policy exclusions.
 We fight for proper restoration cost accountability, particularly for older buildings where carriers exploit age to deny full replacement.